trangfoo/base/README.md

-# TrangFoo Base Framework

-Framework based on lumen5.4
+# TrangFoo Framework based on lumen5.4
 ===========================
 ---